storageos/storageos.github.io/_docs/install/deployment.md

 1. If you are planning to run StorageOS on infrastructure VMs or on bare metal, the ISO image installation is a good choice.

-2. If you are planning to run StorageOS on a desktop or notebook, Vagrant will manage the StorageOS machine image acquisition and setup for you.
+2. If you are planning to run StorageOS on a desktop or notebook, Vagrant will manage the StorageOS machine image acquisition and setup for you and will not get confused if your IP subnet changes.

 >**&#x270F; Note**: Your site security policies may prohibit the download of the Vagrant box from a workstation.
 In this case consider the ISO install.
 You will need some way to download and use either the box or the ISO image.

->**&#x270F; Note**: For the ISO-based deployment, configuration data are stored in a node-local Consul installation that the ISO installer provides.
+>**&#x270F; Note**: For the ISO-based deployment, configuration data is stored in a node-local Consul installation that the ISO installer provides.
 For correct operation, Consul requires an odd number of nodes.
 For a practical deployment we specify that clusters installed using the ISO image have 3, 5, or 7 nodes.
-Other combinations are possible but will require additional work.
+Other combinations are possible but will require additional work and physical resources.

+>**&#x270F; Note**: If for any reason you run into a problem during the ISO installation process and need to rebuild a node, please ensure that the bad node is completely removed from VirtualBox and built from scratch using a new VM 'container'.
+To make this easier you can create a default template and clone your VMs from this.

 ## System Requirements